OpenEvalProject/evals/manuscripts/elife-85562/v1/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/85562/elife-85562-fig7-v1.jpg)

-**Figure 7.:** in vitro matured testicular tissues of prepubertal mice.A similar density of Leydig cells is found after 30 days of organotypic culture (D30) and at 36 days postpartum, the corresponding in vivo time point.
+**Figure 7.:** A similar density of Leydig cells is found after 30 days of organotypic culture (D30) and at 36 days postpartum, the corresponding in vivo time point.
 However, Leydig cells are partially mature in vitro with a decrease in Sult1e1 and Insl3 mRNA levels (adult Leydig cell markers).
 The mRNA levels of Cyp11a1, Cyp17a1, and Hsd17b3 encoding steroidogenic enzymes and the protein levels of CYP17A1 are decreased in vitro.
 Increased amounts of cholesterol, progesterone and estradiol, and decreased androstenedione intratesticular levels are observed at D30.
 Furthermore, despite testosterone levels similar to in vivo, the expression of the androgen receptor (AR) and of the androgen binding protein (Abp), androgen signaling is altered at D30, with decreased transcript levels of the androgen target gene Rhox5 and of Septin12.
 Moreover, with decreased expression and activity of aromatase and decreased estrogen receptor expression, estrogen signaling is impaired at D30, leading to decreased transcript and protein levels of the estrogen target gene Faah.

 Our work also revealed an elevation in progesterone and a reduction in androstenedione in in vitro matured tissues (Figure 7), which could arise from the reduced expression of Cyp17a1.
 A greater sperm production has been highlighted in PRKO mice (lacking the progesterone receptor), thereby showing the inhibitory action of progesterone on spermatogenesis (Lue et al., 2013).
 The cumulative excess of progesterone and estradiol in cultured testicular tissues may, therefore, slow the progression of in vitro spermatogenesis and lead to a poor sperm yield.